 3.)
 Go Whale Watching

 There is an abundance of whales that call the shores of Iceland home.
-Head onto one of the whale watching tours that depart from Reykjavik and try your luck at spotting some of these majestic animals in the wild.
+Book this incredible whale-watching tour that departs from Reykjavik and try your luck at spotting some of these majestic animals in the wild.

 4.)
 Eat typical Icelandic cuisine

-Traditional Icelandic cuisine is little unknown outside of Iceland but that doesn’t mean it’s not yummy!
+Traditional Icelandic cuisine is a little unknown outside of Iceland but that doesn’t mean it’s not yummy!